Gold Nugget Plecostomus (Baryancistrus xanthellus) Species Profile & Care Guide

 |TDS||54 - 268|

-Origins of the Gold Nugget Plecostomus
+Natural Habitat of the Gold Nugget Plecostomus

 Gold Nugget Plecos come from Volta Grande Do Rio Xingu which lies between the mouth of the Rio Iriri, and Belo Monte falls in Para state in the northern drainage of the Amazon River in Brazil in South America.